A Mayan ceremony in Yaxchilan, Mexico, brings the mysteries of an ancient civilization to vivid life.

 “Before we explore, let us gather together for a ceremony,” Miguel said.

 We formed a circle around him, close to the base of the large temple, and watched as he took out the elements of the ritual–-small wooden bowls that he filled with water, a drum, incense, pieces of brightly patterned cloth.
 He invited us to place our own sacred offerings in the center of the circle.
 People came forward with stones, crystals, and other symbolic items.

 I looked around at my fellow travelers, most dressed in the white clothing that Miguel had suggested we wear that day.
 I could see how seriously people were taking this ritual, though for many of us it was likely a departure from our own traditions.
 I was struck, too, by the silence that had fallen upon us–-a sure sign of the holy approaching.

 And then–-I kid you not-–the howler monkeys began a chorus.
 From the treetops nearby they began to vocalize, a primal and wild sound unlike any I’d heard before.
-To give you a sense for what they sounded like, here’s a recording I made later in the afternoon:

 During the next half hour, Miguel led us in a ceremony that had echoes of shamanic ceremonies from around the world.
 He invoked the four directions and then the power of sky and earth.
 He led us in prayers and chanting, our songs accompanied by the rhythmic beat of the drum, which formed a hypnotic counterpoint to the sounds of the monkeys and the other forest creatures.
 He invited us to enter into the spirit of the place with our hearts, not just with our minds.